lexibank/tlopo/out/vol3/chapter2.md

 #### 3.1.2.
 Mangrove forest

 Mangrove forests occur on stretches of coastline sheltered from wave action or along estuaries or even on protected coral reefs, and especially in areas where there is regular rainfall which washes salt out of the soil.
 The mangrove forest may extend from seawater salinity on the seaward side to almost freshwater conditions on the landward side, where there is usually an abrupt transition to freshwater swamp forest.
 Mangrove forests are located in the intertidal zone, so the seaward margin undergoes much deeper twice-daily inundation than the landward margin.
 On the seaward margin species include A vicennia marina, Sonneratia caseolaris, S. alba and occasionally Ceriops tagal.
 Further landward Rhizophora and then Bruguiera species take over and the canopy assumes a forest stature.
 Towards its landward border the mangrove forest becomes more diverse, forming a canopy up to 25 m in height, and in the Bismarcks includes Lumnitzera littorea, Xylocarpus granatum, Excoecaria agallocha, Camptostemon schultzii, Heritiera littoralis, Intsia bijuga and Inocarpus fagifer.
 Intsia bijuga and Inocarpus fagifer are also common lowland rain forest and swamp forest trees.
 The more landward mangrove forest is more open and has an undergrowth of shrubs and low-stature trees including Dolichandrone spathacea and Myristica hollrungii.
-The Nypa fruticans palm also grows on the landward side of estuarine swamps (Paijmans 1976: 31-34, [Mueller-Dombois & Fosberg 1998](../sources/MuellerDomboisandFosberg1998):50--5 1).
+The Nypa fruticans palm also grows on the landward side of estuarine swamps (Paijmans 1976: 31-34, [Mueller-Dombois & Fosberg 1998](../sources/MuellerDomboisandFosberg1998):50--51).

 In the Solomons Lumnitzera littorea, Ceriops tagal and Dolichandrone spathacea occur towards the landward border of the mangrove forest.
-Inland of these are Sonneratia species and Xylocarpus granatum and as the ground becomes less saline Calophyllum inophyllum, Fagraea racemosa, Heritiera littoralis,Intsia bijuga and Pandanus species, with an understorey of ferns and the shrub Acanthus ebracteatus ([Henderson & Hancock 1988](../sources/HendersonandHancock1988): 319).
+Inland of these are Sonneratia species and Xylocarpus granatum and as the ground becomes less saline Calophyllum inophyllum, Fagraea racemosa, Heritiera littoralis, Intsia bijuga and Pandanus species, with an understorey of ferns and the shrub Acanthus ebracteatus ([Henderson & Hancock 1988](../sources/HendersonandHancock1988): 319).

 <a id="p-30"></a>